jepstein-eagle/adaptable/README.md

 In order to reduce download size and ensure that you only use the components and functionality you require, AdapTable now offers Plug-Ins.

-Thee standard 'core' package that contains everything that most users will ever need.
+The standard 'core' package that contains everything that most users will ever need.

 However Plug-Ins offer additional sector-specific, or advanced functionality.

 These include:

-- Finance Plug-In (for Financial Services users) - `@adaptabletools/adaptable-plugin-finance`
+- Finance Plug-In (for Financial Services users) - **`@adaptabletools/adaptable-plugin-finance`**
-- Charting Plug-In (a wide range of chart types that leverage Infragistics React charts)  - `@adaptabletools/adaptable-charts-finance`
+- Charting Plug-In (a wide range of chart types that leverage Infragistics React charts)  - **`@adaptabletools/adaptable-charts-finance`**

 ## Upgrade guide